Saint-Nneka/Glasp-Assignment/GlaspExtension.md

 *Add Note:* With the `Add note`, you can further explain your own highlight.

-*Copy all:* This lets you copy all your highlights and paste wherever you want. you can also copy the embedded codebase from your highlight.
+*Copy all:* This lets you copy all your highlights and paste them wherever you want.
+You can also copy the embedded codebase from your highlight.

 *Sharing:* With this, you can share your highlights directly from the webpage to your social or even offline platforms.